 Mid-Cape Cultural Council

-Council Members: Sarah Thornington (Co-Chair), Margeaux Weber (Co-Chair), Lynne Belfiore (Recording Secretary), Mark Hopkins (Treasurer), Mary Taylor, Carolyn Ferrell (Corresponding Secretary), Michelle McCoy, Rachel Youngling (Co-Treasurer), Kate McMahon.
+Council Members: Sarah Thornington (Co-Chair), Margeaux Weber (Co-Chair), Lynne Belfiore (Recording Secretary), Mark Hopkins (Co-Treasurer), Mary Taylor, Carolyn Ferrell (Corresponding Secretary), Michelle McCoy, Rachel Youngling (Co-Treasurer), Kate McMahon.

 367 Main Street

 Hyannis, MA 02601-3907

 FY23 Local Priorities

 The Mid-Cape Cultural Council is charged with gathering input from the communities of Barnstable and Yarmouth to determine local priorities for funding.
 Considering the responses to our Community Input/Funding Priorities Survey conducted through the fall of 2021, this year the Council will prioritize funding for

 Children’s and school age programs